ashterenli/asm/x86-dgemm/README.md

 and `BLOCKSIZE` is the block size for the cache blocking version.

+To enable use of aligned avx 256 intrinsics,
+I use `aligned_alloc`, and align on 64 byte boundary.
+You can try uncommenting `malloc` allocations in `dgemm.c`.

 To build and run use the usual
 ```
 make all